Bruh722/ccjs200/README.md

 e.
 0.081
 ```

 e.
-Based on the answers in 4c and 4d, it seems the probability of both prior violent and prior nonviolent arrests are:
+Based on the answers in 4c and 4d, it seems the events "prior violent arrests" and "prior nonviolent arrests" are:

 ```Rout
 a. independent